 Accommodation: The Mannum Motel, with dine in facilities.

 An early departure today for the shores of Lake Alexandrina where the freshwater of the Murray flows into and is mixed with salt water from Encounter Bay and the great southern ocean.
-You’ll arrive in the village of Goolwa to board a local tourist vessel for a 4.5 hr cruise taking in the Murray mouth and a stroll ashore in the Coorong National Park.
+You’ll arrive in the village of Victor Harbor for lunch and then board a local tourist vessel for a 90 min custom built power boat cruise taking in a number of shoreline islands and cliffs with their NZ Fur Seal and Australian Sea Lion colonies and abundant birdlife.
+Chance sightings of dolphin pods and whales in season are possible.
 On completion of the cruise you’ll travel 84 kms into Adelaide via the winery haven of McLaren Vale arriving at a Glenelg hotel/motel by the sea and journey’s end.

 A reverse itinerary Adelaide to Brisbane may apply.
 Details on request.